SitecoreDXG Documention

 Setup

-1. Go to the AWS Console and create and/or retrieve the details for the AWS S3 bucket and user that you intend to use
+1. Go to the and create and/or retrieve the details for the AWS S3 bucket and user that you intend to use

 1. Create a new S3 bucket if you don't already have one that you intend to use